moby/moby/docs/sources/installation/mac.md

 ![OSX Architecture Diagram](/installation/images/mac_docker_host.png)

-When running on OS X, the Docker host address is that of the virtual Linux machine.
-Its IP address is assigned when you start the `boot2docker` process.
+When running on OS X, the Docker host address is the address of the Linux VM.
+When you start the `boot2docker` process, it is assigned an IP address.
+Under `boot2docker` ports on a container map to ports on the VM.
+To see this in practice, work through the exercises on this page.

 ## Install Boot2Docker